knapply/tweetio/README.md

 **The [`{rtweet}`](https://rtweet.info/) package spoils R users rotten**.

-The underlying data carpentry is so abstracted that the user doesn’t need to know anything about the horrors of Twitter data, which is pretty amazing.
+The underlying data carpentry is so seamless that the user doesn’t need to know anything about the horrors of Twitter data, which is pretty amazing.

 `{tweetio}` focuses on one thing: **going from raw tweets to